Ferment Potatoes

 Q: Can I ferment sweet potatoes?

 A: You can!
-There’s an African recipe called Sweet Potato Fly that’s discussed in the book Wild Fermentation (affiliate link).
-Tip: use a food processor to grate the sweet potatoes — it takes forever by hand.
+There’s an African recipe called Sweet Potato Fly that’s discussed in the book Wild Fermentation.
+If you’re going to make it, use a food processor to grate the sweet potatoes — it takes forever by hand.

 Q: Can fermentation fully detoxify potatoes?